 The Whalers Cottage

 Sleeping six, this cottage dates back to the late 1700’s, making it one of the oldest homes on Cape Island.
 Philip Hand was a descendant of Mayflower pilgrims who found their way to the southern tip of New Jersey chasing the burgeoning whaling industry.
 Philip established a plantation and when his daughter Martha was married, he built a home on a parcel of land as a wedding gift.
 With its winding staircase and fireplace from the 1700’s and special kids’ loft, the Whaler’s Cottage will take you back to the frontier days on Cape Island and was the homestead for what has become Beach Plum Farm.
+Getting married in such a historically rich area will make your day feel unique and beautiful.
+Finding the perfect wedding dress to go with that is important, check out WWW.WINNIECOUTURE.COM/STORES/WEDDING-DRESSES-BEVERLY-HILLS-CA/ to see if you can find your ultimate classic wedding dress all for you, that matches your one of a kind day.
 Click here to view photos.

 Sleeping up to six people, the Plum Barn dates to 1850’s and was used as a carriage house.
 Converted to a home in the 1950’s, it has been restored featuring the original beams and beadboard.
 The Owl Barn is set atop a rise next to a towering dawn redwood.
 The Hidden Barn is nestled in a grove of evergreens.
 Both were built in 2018 by the same Lancaster County, Pennsylvania family who built the farm’s main barn in 2015.
 Using Pennsylvania Hemlock and old fashioned mortise and tenon joinery, the timber frames were raised on a chilly March day and are held together with wooden pegs.
 Click here to view photos.